pelias-deprecated/chef-osmpolygons/README.md

 What does it do?
 ----------------
 Downloads the planet pbf, installs dependencies and extracts admin boundaries from the data.
-Optionally,you can slice up the resulting data into smaller extracts defined by bounding boxes.
+Optionally, you can slice up the resulting data into smaller extracts defined by bounding boxes.

 What hardware do I need?
 ------------------------